aHarry01/ECSE6320-Adv-Computer-Systems/Project2/README.md

 ## Implementations

 ### Threading
+we use the build in multi-thread library for linux to do multi-thread calculations.

 ### SIMD
 We used the AVX2 instruction set for this which allows for operating on 256 bits at a time (8x 32-bit floats).
 Now when computing a single element of the result, it can multiply 8 pairs of 2 floats at a time.
 This is accomplished with the _mm256_fmadd_ps instruction, which multiplies 8 pairs of floats and then adds the result to another 8 floats.